vijaynkhotborgaon/UrlShortner/readme.md

 2. import database in phpMyadmin by selecting database "urlshortner" (you will get "urlshortner.sql" file inside "UrlShortner" folder)

 Follow below steps to access "Url Shortner" application :

-1. copy "UrlShortner" folder which you downloaded from github and paste it inside folder "htdoc"
+1. copy "UrlShortner" folder which you downloaded from github and paste it inside folder "htdocs"

+2. install composer by using command "composer install" by using command line (in this case move to htdocs/Urlshortner using cammand line and run "composer install")

-2. access "UrlShortner" application using "http://localhost/UrlShortner/public/"
+3. access "UrlShortner" application using "http://localhost/UrlShortner/public/"

+4. How you can remove "public" from your URL :

+   Step 1 : copy .htaccess file by going inside "public" folder and paste it in root folder.

+   Step 2 : rename "server.php" file to "index.php" (you will find "server.php" file in root folder)